 However, at the peak of summer, wearing those costumes in the heat of the day proved to be quite the endurance test!
 No type of ventilation in those things so after you finished your 15-min stint, you were completely drained & soaked.

-But it was all for the kids, so all was cool!
+But since it was all for the kids, everything was, er, “cool”!

-One of the very first times that we went up to stay with my in-laws, we were just standing around talking.
+One of the very first times that we went up to stay with my in-laws, we had just arrived & we were just standing around talking.
 They had their Airedale, Chester, with them & he loved running around the place.

 We were engaged in conversation when I felt something funny on my leg.

-While I realize my lower extremities could be mistaken for tree trunks at times, this dog had no issues with his vision!
+While I fully acknowledge that my lower extremities could very well be mistaken for tree trunks or fire hydrants at times, this dog had no issues whatsoever with his damned vision!

-Another time, we were sitting around a small campfire outside of their camper one nice night.
-Being out in the “wilderness”, things get pretty dark & pretty quiet.
+Another time, we were sitting around a small campfire one beautiful night.
+Being out in the “wilderness”, things tend to get pretty dark & pretty quiet.

 Nice & peaceful.

-At the site next to us, 2 couples were sitting in beach chairs right outside their camper door, with an overhead light…it was almost as if they were on stage with the way the light “framed them” in the darkness.
+At the campsite next to us, 2 couples were sitting in beach chairs right outside their camper door, with an overhead lantern…it was almost as if they were on stage with the way the light “framed them” in the darkness.

-All of a sudden, a nearby voice yells “Skunk!!!”
+All of a sudden, a nearby voice in the darkness shrieks “Skunk!!!”

-When we looked at our neighbors, there was like a 2-second delay…and then 4 fairly-large adults all got out of the chairs simultaneously & tried to enter the camper at the same exact time.
+When we looked at our neighbors, there was, at first, a 2-second delay…and then 4 fairly-large adults all got out of the chairs simultaneously & tried to enter the camper door at EXACTLY the same time.

-4 into 1 did not compute & it was hilarious to see, especially since it appeared that they were on the theatre stage.
+4 into 1 simply did not compute & it was absolutely hilarious to see, especially since it appeared that they were on the theatre stage.
+Just like watching an old-time silent movie!

 We, meanwhile, calmly entered our camper.